The Census of Dreams

 What do you need today?

-It appeared on mirrors, phones, tram windows, classroom walls, clinic kiosks, tax portals, grocery receipts, and the soft public screens mounted above crosswalks.
+It appeared on mirrors, phones, tram windows, classroom walls, clinic kiosks, tax portals, grocery receipts, and the soft public screens above the crosswalks.
 Children learned to answer it before they learned the anthem.
-Elders answered it with voice.
+Elders answered it with their voices.
 Migrants answered it in the language they still dreamed in.
-The wealthy answered through assistants who had already optimized the question into calendar events.
+The wealthy answered through assistants that had already turned the question into calendar events.

 The city was called Orison.
 It had been flooded twice, burned once, and priced beyond mercy in the decade before the Question.
-The council had tried ordinary politics first: hearings, commissions, advisory boards, listening tours, emergency budgets, austerity budgets, participatory budgeting, dashboards, reforms, counter-reforms, and a mayor who cried on camera while signing a contract he blamed on the previous mayor.
+The council had tried ordinary politics first: hearings, commissions, advisory boards, listening tours, emergency budgets, austerity budgets, participatory budgeting, dashboards, reforms, counter-reforms, and a mayor who wept on camera while signing a contract he blamed on the mayor before him.

 Nothing scaled.
 Everything arrived late.

-The Lab said it was not government by algorithm.
+Then the Continuity Lab offered the Question.
+It was not government by algorithm, the Lab said.
 It was government by listening.
-The old city waited for people to petition, complain, collapse, protest, sue, organize, or die in ways that generated records.
-The new city would ask before failure.
-Need would become visible before crisis.
+The old city had waited for people to petition, collapse, protest, sue, or die in ways that generated records.
+The new city would ask before the failure.
+Need would become visible before it became a crisis.

 People distrusted it for exactly fourteen days.

-On the fifteenth day, the Question routed insulin to a neighborhood clinic before the clinic knew its refrigerator had failed.
-On the eighteenth, it noticed that bus drivers in the south loop were asking for sleep in language too similar to be coincidental.
-On the twenty-third, it detected a pattern of children requesting shoes and exposed a landlord who had diverted a school uniform grant into a shell vendor.
+On the fifteenth, the Question routed insulin to a clinic before the clinic knew its refrigerator had failed.
+On the eighteenth, it noticed that bus drivers in the south loop were asking for sleep in language too alike to be chance.
+On the twenty-third, it caught a pattern of children asking for shoes and uncovered a landlord who had diverted a school-uniform grant through a shell vendor.

 They called it care.